victorlaiyeeteng/tp/docs/UserGuide.md

 * Reminders on how each command can be used!
 * Add friends into FriendBook and keep track of their information!
 * Add plans into FriendBook and keep track of them!
-* Add useful information like deadlines to each of your plan!
+* Add useful information like deadlines to each of your plans!
-* Associate a friend with each of your plan!
+* Associate a friend with each of your plans!

 # Table of Contents
 - [Installation Guide](#installation-guide)